 Migrating from Atlassian Cloud to Server or Data Center

-If you are an Atlassian Cloud customer utilizing any combination of Jira Core, Jira Software, Jira Service Desk or Confluence, you have probably seen numerous benefits that come with the whole package.
+If you are an Atlassian Cloud customer utilizing any combination of Jira Core, Jira Software, Jira Service Management or Confluence, you have probably seen numerous benefits that come with the whole package.
 On the other hand, there are plenty of circumstances where a single Server or a multi-node Data Center setup is the best choice for your business.
 Some of the most common circumstances include more than 500 active users in your organization, add-ons that are not compatible with Cloud, or SAML/SSO integration requirements.
 If any of these apply to you, it may be time to move off Atlassian Cloud.

 Consider this article, along with Atlassian’s official documentation, as a step-by-step guide for performing your migration.